TarsCloud/TarsDocs_en/dev/tarsjava/tars-tutorials.md

 #### Client interface file definition

+Then define the interface file of the client service.
 Create a new client.tars file in the resources directory with the following content:

 ```text
 module TestApp